matchild/DeepBrownianMotion/README.md

 _Real alpha 0.7, predicted alpha 0.746_

 ## Credits
 I want to thank Marco Gherardi from the Univeristy of Milan for his support on a previous closely related project.
-This analysis was inspired by this paper from [G. Volpe et al.](https://iopscience.iop.org/article/10.1088/1751-8121/ac070a) and his team and would not have been possible without the [stochastic](https://github.com/crflynn/stochastic) simulation tool.
+This work was inspired by this paper from [A. Argun, G. Volpe and S. Bo](https://iopscience.iop.org/article/10.1088/1751-8121/ac070a), and would not have been possible without the [stochastic](https://github.com/crflynn/stochastic) simulation tool.
 As always, I also want to thank the [pytorch](https://pytorch.org/) team for their amazing work.